llm-d-incubation/offline-batch-gateway/docs/design/batch_inference_architecture.md

 1. https://platform.openai.com/docs/guides/batch
 1. https://docs.anthropic.com/en/docs/build-with-claude/batch-processing
-1. https://docs.google.com/document/d/1notkq9s0qOmWmUNonZ8CfI-5jtGtHA4PGMI-xz8sGRE/edit?tab=t.0#heading=h.i76kzr3j3swj – Focuses on “online batch requests” that require a processing time scale of up to minutes and are handled asynchronously.
-The current document focuses on “offline batch jobs”.
+1. https://docs.google.com/document/d/1notkq9s0qOmWmUNonZ8CfI-5jtGtHA4PGMI-xz8sGRE/edit?tab=t.0#heading=h.i76kzr3j3swj – Focuses on a mechanism that enables to submit and track individual asynchronous requests.
+The current document focuses on handling batch jobs, where each job specifies a file that consists of multiple individual requests and the output is stored in a file.
+The current document focuses on the batch jobs API handler and on the batch processor that processes a specification file.
+The batch processor can submit individual requests using the asynchronous mechanism specified in the referenced document.